cds-snc/digital-canada-ca/content/en/work-with-us/positions/designer-researcher.md

 * Be non-judgemental and welcoming to research participants and observers of many backgrounds.
 * Always question the status quo and push for better practices.
 * Challenge your team with your thinking, and you’re open to their challenging yours.

-## At CDS, we don’t just accept difference - we celebrate it.
-We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
-Our ability to deliver better public services — accessible, inclusive services — can only be realized if we recognize and harness the most diverse range of thoughts, experiences, and skills.
-We are committed to helping diverse talent thrive.

-CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, veteran status, marital status, pregnancy, or family commitments.

-### Interested?

-Email us at [CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca](mailto:CDSRecruitment.RecrutementSNC@tbs-sct.gc.ca) with "Design Researcher" in the subject line.
-Tell us why you’re right for the job.
-We recognize that everyone brings different skills and experiences to the table, and that nobody “checks all the boxes.”
-Include a link to a CV, examples of your work, and/or whatever you think we should see to get to know you.

-## Want to learn more about CDS?
-Read our [blog](https://digital.canada.ca/blog/) to find out what we’ve been up to.
-For the latest news, follow us on [Twitter](https://twitter.com/CDS_GC).